Generative Modeling via Hierarchical Tensor Sketching: Analysis of estimation error

-Inspired by \cite{qin2022error}, The theorem is aimed to bound the error in terms of the Frobenius norm.
+Inspired by \cite{qin2022error}, the theorem is aimed to bound the error in terms of the Frobenius norm.
 In the following parts, we would provide two remarks about this theorem.
-Next we show some preliminaries in Section \ref{sec:Preliminaries} and present the components including Lemma~\ref{lemma:errorG}, Lemma~\ref{lemma:error_p}, and Lemma~\ref{lemma:epsilon_A} in Section \ref{sec:mainproof}. \begin{remark} We remark that the assumption $c^2_{A^\dagger}c_pc_{\tilde{p}}+c^2_{A^\dagger}c^2_p>1$ can always be satisfied by a large enough choice of the constant $c_{A^\dagger}$. \end{remark}
+Next we show some preliminaries in \ref{sec:Preliminaries} and present the components including Lemma~\ref{lemma:errorG}, Lemma~\ref{lemma:error_p}, and Lemma~\ref{lemma:epsilon_A} in \ref{sec:mainproof}. \begin{remark} We remark that the assumption $c^2_{A^\dagger}c_pc_{\tilde{p}}+c^2_{A^\dagger}c^2_p>1$ can always be satisfied by a sufficient large choice of the constant $c_{A^\dagger}$. \end{remark}

 \begin{remark} Furthermore, based on the fact that $p^*$ should be density, we could have bounds for $c_p$ to simplify the result.
 More specifically, the sum of the absolute value of entries of $p^*$ are $1$ since $p^*$ is a density.
 Thus $\|p_k^{(l)*}\|_F$ has the following upper bound: $\|p_k^{(l)*}\|_F \leq \|p^*T_k^\bl\|_F\leq \|p^*\|_F\|T_k^\bl\|_2\leq 1$ for every $k,l$ and therefore $c_p\leq 1$.
 Besides, if $c_{\tilde{p}}\leq 1$ also holds, the simplified inequality holds with probability at least $1-\delta$: